 LDAP Configuration

-Integrating LDAP (Lightweight Directory Access Protocol) with SonarQube is an essential process for firms seeking to centrally manage user authentication and authorization.
+Integrating LDAP (Lightweight Directory Access Protocol) with SonarQube is essential for firms seeking to manage user authentication and authorization centrally.
 LDAP integration enables the utilization of an already established LDAP directory, such as Active Directory, for the purpose of managing users.
 This streamlines administration by ensuring that there is just one authoritative source for user data.
-The main setup for LDAP integration in SonarQube is performed via the sonar.properties file.
-This file is usually located in <SONARQUBE_HOME>/conf/sonar.properties

 To implement the new configuration, restart the SonarQube server after saving the changes to the sonar.properties file.